Governor-General of Barbados: Duties

 The Barbadian monarch, on the advice of her Barbadian prime minister, appointed a governor-general to be her representative in Barbados.
 Both the monarch and the governor-general held much power in the country, though it was rarely used unilaterally; it was usually only used in such a way in emergencies and in some cases war.

 The governor-general represented the monarch on ceremonial occasions such as the State Opening of Parliament and the presentation of honours and military parades.
 Under the constitution, the governor-general was given authority to act in some matters; for example, in appointing and disciplining officers of the civil service, granting "any person convicted of any offence against the laws of Barbados a pardon", and in proroguing parliament.
 However, in only a few cases was the governor-general empowered to act entirely on his/her own discretion, often requiring the countersignature of the prime minister to exercise their powers.

 The governor-general of Barbados also chaired the Privy Council of Barbados.

-List of governors-general of Barbados
+List of governors-general

 Following is a list of people who served as governor-general of Barbados from independence in 1966 to the establishment of a republic in 2021.